adaltas/node-csv-docs/src/documents/stringify/index.html.md

     Display the column names on the first line if the columns option is provided or discovered.
 *   `quote`
-    Defaults to the quote read option.
+    The quote characters, defaults to the `"`, an empty quote value will preserve the original field.
 *   `quoted`
     Boolean, default to false, quote all the non-empty fields even if not required.